-Each spring, our does give birth to approximately 100 kids.
+Each spring, our does give birth to 100-150 kids.
 We do our best to be present for each and every birth.
-Nearly all of the males are sold to families as companions or pets, while the females are kept for our milking herd.
-We also occasionally sell milking does or breeding bucks.
+Nearly all of the males are sold to families as companions or pets, while the females are kept for our milking herd or sold to other working dairies.
+We also occasionally sell breeding bucks.

 If you’re interested in reserving or purchasing goat kids from us, please send us an email.
 Kidding season on our farm typically runs from mid-March through the end of May.